Graphic Designer CV Format (2026)

 Common mistakes to avoid

-A prominent portfolio link, a focus-led summary, work experience with outcomes, a clear tools-and-skills section, 2–3 featured projects, and education or design certifications.
-Keep the layout clean and ATS-readable — let the portfolio carry the visuals.
+A portfolio link nobody can miss, a focus-led summary, work experience written as outcomes, a clear tools-and-skills section, two or three featured projects, and education or design certifications.
+Keep the layout plain and let the portfolio carry the visuals.

 Should my CV be heavily designed?